Dicke State Generation and Extreme Spin Squeezing via Rapid Adiabatic Passage: Abstract

 \section{Abstract}

 Considering the unique energy level structure of the one-axis twisting Hamiltonian in combination with standard rotations, we propose the implementation of a rapid adiabatic passage scheme on the Dicke state basis.
 The method permits to drive Dicke states of the many-atom system into entangled states with maximum quantum Fisher information.
 The designed states allow to overcome the classical limit of phase sensitivity in quantum metrology and sensing.
 We show how to generate superpositions of Dicke states, which maximize metrological gain for a Ramsey interferometric measurement.
-The proposed scheme is remarkably robust to variations of the driving field and the number of atoms.
+The proposed scheme is remarkably robust to variations of the driving field and has favorable time scaling, especially for small to moderate ($\sim 1000$) number of atoms, where the total time does not depend on the number of atoms.

-Quantum sensors have the potential to go beyond their classical counterparts~\cite{TakanoPRL2009, SewellPRL2012, MuesselPRL2014, cox2016deterministic, HostenN2016, Pedrozo-penafielN2020, ColomboNP2022} and reach the fundamental quantum precision limit, the Heisenberg limit (HL)~\cite{PezzePRL2009, ZwierzPRL2010}, by fully exploiting non-classical properties of matter.
+Quantum sensors have the potential to surpass their classical counterparts~\cite{TakanoPRL2009, SewellPRL2012, MuesselPRL2014, cox2016deterministic, HostenN2016, Pedrozo-penafielN2020, ColomboNP2022} and reach the fundamental quantum precision limit, the Heisenberg limit (HL)~\cite{PezzePRL2009, ZwierzPRL2010}, by fully exploiting non-classical properties of matter.
 In that limit, measurement precision scales proportional to the number of atoms.
-In contrast, the standard quantum limit (SQL) scales classically, proportional to the square root of the number of atoms.
+In contrast, the standard quantum limit (SQL) scales proportionally to the square root of the number of atoms.
 To achieve enhanced scaling, it is imperative to find robust ways to create ultra-sensitive entangled quantum states and engineering protocols to utilize them.
 The quantum advantage thus obtained will boost the precision of interferometric devices such as accelerometers~\cite{RaithelQST2022}, gyroscopes~\cite{GustavsonCQG2000, JarmolaSA2021}, and gravimeters~\cite{PetersN1999}.
-Further applications are the search for dark matter~\cite{derevianko2014hunting}, timekeeping~\cite{GuinotM2005}, gravitational wave detection~\cite{kolkowitz2016gravitational}, geodesy~\cite{mehlstaubler2018atomic, grotti2018geodesy, takamoto2020test}, and ultraprecise tests of the fundamental laws of physics~\cite{safronova2018search, safronova2019search} -- all fields where ultraprecise metrology plays the crucial role.
+Further applications include the search for dark matter~\cite{derevianko2014hunting}, timekeeping~\cite{GuinotM2005}, gravitational wave detection~\cite{kolkowitz2016gravitational}, geodesy~\cite{mehlstaubler2018atomic, grotti2018geodesy, takamoto2020test}, and tests of the fundamental laws of physics~\cite{safronova2018search, safronova2019search} -- all fields where ultraprecise metrology plays the crucial role.